Supplies

 Artistic Artifacts in Alexandria has needle felting starter kits.

-Amazon (online) has lots of supplies – including supplies in bulk for starting a circle.
+Amazon (online) has all mending supplies including those in bulk for starting a circle.

 Thread